Keep development fast by using the lightest update strategy for each file change.

 Some file changes require reloading the extension runtime itself.

-- Content script output changes (browser runner enforces extension reload for consistency)
+- Content script output changes (the Extension.js browser runner enforces extension reload for consistency)

-Extension.js applies browser-specific hard reload mechanisms internally (Chromium and Firefox flows differ under the hood), but behavior is unified at the CLI/user level.
+Extension.js applies browser-specific hard reload mechanisms internally (Chromium and Firefox flows differ under the hood) but unifies behavior at the CLI level.

 3) Restart required (dev server)

-When extension entrypoint references change (instead of just module contents), Extension.js reports restart-required diagnostics so you do not continue with a stale graph.
+When extension entrypoint references change (not just module contents), Extension.js reports restart-required diagnostics.
+This prevents you from continuing with a stale dependency graph.

 Typical restart-required scenarios: